ShoweryCellar34/Phantom-Renderer/README.md

 # What is Phantom Renderer?

-Phantom Renderer basic file OpenGL based renderer using GLFW written in C. This is mostly just for use in my other projects.
+Phantom Renderer basic file OpenGL based renderer using GLFW written in C, It is designed in a way that you are expected to manage the window (some heelper functions provided) because this being purely a renderer it only needs a glad opengl context so using SDL as a GLFW replacement would be very simple (just make sure to update the opengl viewport size).
+This is mostly just for use in my other projects.

 ## Platform support